borislavpachev/cube-full-stack/README.md

 # Cube E-commerce Web App

-A full-stack e-commerce application for selling customized t-shirts, with a modern and responsive UI, user authentication, and a secure backend API.
+A full-stack e-commerce application for selling customized t-shirts, with a modern and responsive UI, user authentication, and a RESTful API.

 ## Table of Contents